WUSTL-Biol4220/home/labs/lab_06.md

 $ git pull
 $ git push
 ```
+The autograder will re-run after you push the new changes.

 In general, we do not use the autograder to determine grades, so you do not need to update `expected_files.txt` to the corrected version to receive full credit for the grade.